-Students who accumulate more than 9 Library Demerits in a term will have their lending rights suspended for 4 weeks

-Promoting Respectful and Purposeful Learning Behaviour

-'Time-out'.

-- a) If a student receives a 'Time Out' a lunchtime detention will be issued. # - b) 3 'time-outs' in a 3 week period will lead to an after school detention and the student will be placed on Pastoral Lead report for up to 2 weeks. # ^ - c) Students whose behaviour does not improve significantly while on Pastoral Lead Report will be placed on Head of Achievement Report and will be considered for a Behaviour Agreement or Behaviour for Learning Plan, with individual targets and access to Wave 1 support within the Year Team.
+Given when a student fails to return a book by the deadline d) Another 24 hour extension givene) Lunchtime detention awarded by Librarian Students who accumulate more than 9 Library Demerits in a term will have their lending rights suspended for 4 weeks Promoting Respectful and Purposeful Learning Behaviour 'Time-out'. a) If a student receives a 'Time Out' a lunchtime detention will be issued. # b) 3 'time-outs' in a 3 week period will lead to an after school detention and the student will be placed on Pastoral Lead report for up to 2 weeks. # ^ c) Students whose behaviour does not improve significantly while on Pastoral Lead Report will be placed on Head of Achievement Report and will be considered for a Behaviour Agreement or Behaviour for Learning Plan, with individual targets and access to Wave 1 support within the Year Team.
 Contact will be made with parents.
-Other sanctions including internal isolation or exclusion may be applied. - d) Students who repeat a pattern of behaviour over a 6-week cycle are likely to experience both an escalation of the sanction applied by the school (for example the replacement of lunchtime detentions with after-school detentions for x3 Demerits, or the use of fixed-term exclusion) as well referral to Wave 2 additional support and monitoring in school, supervised by the Head of Achievement.
-The school will seek to work in partnership with the parents of students not changing their behaviour, to ascertain the root cause and provide support to prevent the pattern continuing.
-Students may also experience an escalation in the sanction applied by the school if poor behaviour continues, including fixed term exclusion.
+Other sanctions including internal isolation or exclusion may be applied. d) Students who repeat a pattern of behaviour over a 6-week cycle are likely to experience both an escalation of the sanction applied by the school (for example the replacement of lunchtime detentions with after-school detentions for x3 Demerits, or the use of suspension) as well referral to Wave 2 additional support and monitoring in school, supervised by the Head of Achievement.
+The school will seek to work in partnership with the parents of students may also experience an escalation in the sanction applied by the school if poor behaviour continues, including suspension.

-'On-call'.\

-- a) After-school detention.
+'On-call'. a) After-school detention.
 Contact made with parents by text when detention has been authorised by Pastoral Lead.

-Students may also be placed on Pastoral Lead report; # ^ b) 3 'on-calls' in a 3 week period will lead to internal isolation - b) 3 'on-calls' in a 3 week period will lead to internal isolation and possible fixed term exclusion. # - c) Students whose behaviour does not improve significantly while on Pastoral Lead Report will be placed on Head of Achievement Report and will be considered for a Behaviour Agreement or Behaviour for Learning Plan, with individual targets and access to Wave 1 support within the Year Team.
+Students may also be placed on Pastoral Lead report; # ^ b) 3 'on-calls' in a 3 week period will lead to internal isolation and possible suspension. # c) Students whose behaviour does not improve significantly while on Pastoral Lead Report will be placed on Head of Achievement Report and will be considered for a Behaviour Agreement or Behaviour for Learning Plan, with individual targets and access to Wave 1 support within the Year Team.
 Contact will be made with parents.
-Other sanctions including internal isolation or exclusion may be applied. - d) Students who repeat a pattern of behaviour over a 6-week cycle are likely to experience both an escalation of the sanction applied by the school (for example the replacement of lunchtime detentions with after-school detentions for x3 Demerits, or the use of fixed-term exclusion) as well referral to Wave 2 additional support and monitoring in school, supervised by the Head of Achievement.
-The school will seek to work in partnership with the parents of students not changing their behaviour, to ascertain the root cause and provide support to prevent the pattern continuing.
-Students may also experience an escalation in the sanction applied by the school if poor behaviour continues, including fixed term exclusion.

-Serious breaches of the school's code of conduct.

-Fixed term exclusion or permanent exclusion.
-Approved by Pastoral Support Manager, Head of Achievement, Assistant Headteachers, the Deputy Headteacher or the Headteacher as appropriate.\
+Other sanctions including internal isolation or exclusion may be applied. d) Students who repeat a pattern of behaviour over a 6-week cycle are likely to experience both an escalation of the sanction applied by the school (for example the replacement of lunchtime detentions with after-school detentions for x3 Demerits, or the use of suspension) as well referral to Wave 2 additional support and monitoring in school, supervised by the Head of Achievement.
+The school will seek to work in partnership with the parents of students may also experience an escalation in the sanction applied by the school if poor behaviour continues, including suspension.
+Serious breaches of Suspension or permanent exclusion.
+Approved by the school's code of Pastoral Support Manager, Head of Achievement, Assistant conduct.
+Headteachers, or the Headteacher as appropriate.